apache/cordova-docs/docs/en/edge/guide/platforms/wp7/index.md

 ![](img/guide/platforms/wp8/projectStructure.png)

-## 6. Build your project for the device
+## Build the Project for the Device

 In order to test your application on a device, the device must be registered.
 Click [here][register-url] to read documentation on deploying and testing on your Windows Phone 7.